 0.5 course from: Centre for Global Studies 1000 - level.
 (This 0.5 credit is not applied to the degree requirements, but it is required for entry into the degree module.)

 1.0 course from: language other than English.
-See CGS language requirement (not part of the 9.0 for Honors Specialization, but a requirement for CGS degree).
+See CGS language requirement (not part of the 9.0 for Honours Specialization, but a requirement for CGS degree).
 And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.

 3.5 courses to make up full course load.
 Anthropology, English, Geography, History, Media, Information and Technoculture, Philosophy, Political Science, Psychology, Sociology, and Women's Studies are recommended for first year courses.

-Note: Students enter the Honors Specialization in Global Culture Studies in the 2nd year.
-To be admitted to this Honors Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 0.5 CGS course, with no mark in these principal courses below 60%.
+Note: Students enter the Honours Specialization in Global Culture Studies in the 2nd year.
+To be admitted to this Honours Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 0.5 CGS course, with no mark in these principal courses below 60%.

 0.5 course from: CGS 2002F/G, CGS 2004F/G.